runzhe-yang/runzhe-yang.github.io/_pages/research.md

 Research Interests
 ===
 Stochastic Analysis and its Applications:
-   - Mathematical Finance
-   - Computational Finance and Machine Learning
+   - Mathematical Finance, Rough Volatility, Computational Finance and Machine Learning
-   - Rough Analysis
-   - Stochastic Partial Differential Equations
+   - Stochastic Analysis and Stochastic (Partial) Differential Equations
+   - Rough analysis and its applications

 Research Projects
 ===